 - 7.13 This RIA sets out the two possible options: to either replace or not replace SDLT in Wales from April 2018.
 However, it is recognised that within the option to replace the tax, there are many possible permutations of what the tax structure may look like.
 For example, there is the possibility of introducing a single system of taxation which applies to both residential and non-residential transactions.
 This may remove the need to have a definition of residential and non-residential property, at least in terms of the amount of tax which is payable, and could simplify the system. - 7.14 However, a single tax system may create other issues.
 For example, the different price distributions of residential and non-residential property transactions in Wales suggest that these may require different rates and bands.
-A single tax system may be overly restrictive and not provide sufficient flexibility to alter rates and bands appropriately for each type of transaction.
-For the purposes of this RIA, a single tax system in Wales which applies to both residential and non-residential property transactions is considered unsuitable.
-There is therefore no provision in the Bill to take forward this option.
-Instead, a separate system, or rates of tax, will be required for residential and non-residential property transactions.
-This is premised on the responses to the 2015 Tax Devolution in Wales Land Transaction Tax30 consultation which emphasised that consistency with the existing SDLT legislation is key.
+Figure 3 shows the estimated value (price of the transactions multiplied by their volume) of residential and non-residential transactions in Wales by price band.
+The majority of the value for residential transactions is towards the lower end of the price distribution, whereas with non-residential it is towards the top end of the price distribution.
+The differential between the highest rates indicates some of the complexity with having a single rate for all transactions.